 You don’t have to get your body back.

 Not that I think you need my permission to love yourself just the way you are, but I hope you will read that statement and know that it truly does not matter if you ever look the same way that you did before you had children.
 You are not the same person you were before giving birth, so why do we put so much pressure on ourselves to look like we never had children?
 Why is a flat stomach and six pack abs the standard of beauty women are told day in and day out that we need to achieve?

 The female standard of beauty has not always been what it is today.

-A big step on my journey toward accepting my unique body came during our vacation to Italy last summer when I was six months pregnant.
+A big step on my journey toward accepting my unique body came during our vacation to Italy in 2016 when I was six months pregnant.
 We visited museums all over Italy with some of the most famous art in history.
 I had seen photos of many of these works in books, but it wasn’t until I saw them in person that I truly saw the way the female body was being celebrated.
 The women in these paintings and sculptures did not have rock hard abs or chiseled calves.
 They were soft and round and feminine and beautiful.
 So beautiful, in fact, that some of the most talented artists in the world felt them worthy of memorializing for someone like myself to appreciate thousands of years later.
 It was the first time I thought to myself that there isn’t one way women are meant to look.
 Society’s standards of beauty are always changing and there is no one right way to be.